-TORONTO, November 8, 2011 Canadian Immigrant magazine and RBC today announced the open call for nominations for the "Top 25 Canadian Immigrants of 2012."
-The fourth annual awards program seeks to recognize and celebrate the stories and achievements of outstanding Canadian immigrants from coast to coast who inspire newcomers and Canadians alike.
+TORONTO, November 9, 2010 Canadian Immigrant magazine and RBC today announced the open call nominations for the "Top 25 Canadian Immigrants of 2011."
+The third annual awards program seeks to celebrate the stories and achievements of outstanding Canadian immigrants from coast to coast.

 This national people's choice award is unique in that it allows Canadians to vote directly for individuals from all walks of life who have made a difference since their arrival in Canada.
-More than 25,000 votes from across Canada were cast in the 2011 awards program.
+More than 20,000 votes from across Canada were cast in the second annual awards program in 2010.

 About Canadian Immigrant and www.canadianimmigrant.ca